Article I - Name

 Section 1.
 Meetings will be held as needed, as determined by the COIRC Chairperson or designee.

 Section 5.
-Written minutes of each convened meetings will be in sufficient detail to demonstrate the following: Attendance at meetings and presence of quorum, actions taken by the COIRC, the vote on these actions including number of members voting for, against, or abstaining.
+Written minutes of each convened meetings will be in sufficient detail to demonstrate the following: Attendance at meetings and presence of quorum; actions taken by the COIRC, the vote on these actions including number of members voting for, against, or abstaining; notation of members who were not present during deliberations and voting due to a conflict of interest; major points of discussion of research related issues and their resolution.
 Meeting minutes and materials shall be maintained for a minimum of 3 years after the meeting date.

 Article VI - Determination of conflict